Marilyn Miller: Career

 Miller's movie career was short-lived and less successful than her stage career.
 She made only three films: adaptations of Sally (1929), Sunny (1930), and Her Majesty, Love (1931), with W. C. Fields.
 Her last Broadway show, marking a major comeback, was the innovative 1933-1934 Irving Berlin/Moss Hart musical As Thousands Cheer, in which she appeared in the production number "Easter Parade".

-Miller's appearance in As Thousands Cheer was her last professional outing.
-In 1936, she quit the show after her boyfriend and future husband Chester O'Brien – a chorus dancer who served as the production's second assistant stage manager – was fired for allowing the Woolworth department store heir Jimmy Donahue to sneak onstage during a scene in which she was impersonating his cousin, the heiress Barbara Hutton.
+Miller's last professional outing was her appearance in As Thousands Cheer.
+In 1936, she quit the show after her boyfriend and future husband Chester O'Brien – a chorus dancer who served as the production's second assistant stage manager – was fired for allowing the Woolworth department store heir Jimmy Donahue to sneak onstage during a scene in which Miller was impersonating his cousin, the heiress Barbara Hutton.
 After her death, this incident gave Irving Berlin the inspiration for a film musical On the Avenue, for which he received a script credit in addition to writing the songs.

 At the time of her death, Miller was described as being in retirement.

 Origin of stage name

-Miller's last name was adopted from the surname of her stepfather, Oscar Caro Miller, while her first name was formed by combining her birth name, Mary, with her mother's middle name, Lynn.
+Miller's last name was adopted from her stepfather's surname, Oscar Caro Miller.
+In contrast, her first name was formed by combining her birth name, Mary, with her mother's middle name, Lynn.
 Initially calling herself Marilynn, she would drop one "n" at the urging of Florenz Ziegfeld.